 To prepare black teas flavored with jasmine like Vanilla Velvet, use one teaspoon of tea leaves for every six ounces of water in your pot or cup.
 Heat water to a full boil, then infuse your tea for three to five minutes.
 You can enjoy black tea on its own, or add a splash of milk and sweetener for a traditional English cuppa.

 Jasmine tea is also a popular ingredient in milk tea and boba.
 To prepare jasmine milk tea, prepare your base tea using the instructions above, infusing your tea leaves until the tea is steeped.
 To enjoy your milk tea hot, add milk and sweetener right away for a sweet and milky treat.
 You can also add sweetener and then wait for your tea to chill before serving it over ice with milk and boba tapioca pearls.

 Our jasmine teas

 Jasmine Yin Cloud is a Chinese green tea scented with jasmine blossoms.
-This is a classic jasmine green tea, with a medium body and aromatic floral notes.
-This is one of our most popular green teas.
+This classic jasmine green tea features a medium body and aromatic floral notes, and is one of our most popular green teas.
 If you’re looking for a traditional jasmine green tea, our Jasmine Yin Cloud is a great choice!

 Jasmine Silver Needle is a white tea of exceptional quality that is lightly scented with jasmine blossoms.
 This tea is made from Bai Hao silver needle tea leaves, which are the tips and buds harvested from the tea plants before they open.
 These downy silver, needle-like leaves are highly sought after for their delicate and mellow taste.